top of page

 Mezzo-soprano

-Highlights of recent virtual performances during 2020 and 2021 include the shepherd ensemble in L’enfant et les sortilèges with VOPERA and the London Philharmonic Orchestra, Christman Opera Company’s Voices Raising Voices, Ligeti’s Paradigms with SF Symphony +, and special appearances with A Light Knight Music Productions and Quarantine Opera.
-Ms. Ramm is known for her genuine portrayals of “pants roles” and most recently received acclaim for her performance as Anybodys in West Side Story with Opera San Jose, the Rooster and Blue Jay in The Cunning Little Vixen with West Edge Opera, Cherubino in Le nozze di Figaro with Opera San Jose, and Prince Orlofksy in Die Fledermaus with Pocket Opera.
-Overseas, she has sung the role of Leila in Iolanthe at the Buxton Opera House in the UK, and as a lead vocalist on Celebrity Cruises.
-In New York City, she performed Dorabella in Così fan tutte with the Martina Arroyo Foundation and has appeared in several operas with Center for Contemporary Opera — Mario and the Magician (on Albany Records), Clarence and Anita, and Big Jim and the Small-Time Investors — and was featured in the first workshop performance of ¡Figaro!
+Other notable engagements include two engagements as soloist with Philharmonia Baroque Orchestra (Alceste and Dido and Aeneas), Paloma in Dolores for its world premiere with West Edge Opera, the Soul in Ordo Virtutum with San Francisco Renaissance Voices, the Rooster and Blue Jay in The Cunning Little Vixen with West Edge Opera, Cherubino in Le nozze di Figaro with Opera San Jose, Leila in Iolanthe at the Buxton Opera House in the UK, and Dorabella in Così fan tutte with the Martina Arroyo Foundation.
+She has also appeared in several operas with the Center for Contemporary Opera — Mario and the Magician (on Albany Records), Clarence and Anita, and Big Jim and the Small-Time Investors — and was featured in the first workshop performance of ¡Figaro!
 (90210) with Morningside Opera.
+She also appeared in the made-for-TV opera Vireo, by Lisa Bielawa.
+Ms. Ramm studied at the Manhattan School of Music and furthered her training in programs at Arizona Opera, Toledo Opera, Opera Carolina, Des Moines Metro Opera, Sarasota Opera, and New Jersey Opera.

 Leandra-Ramm-MEZZO-SOPRANO-Headshot.jpg